sonesoul/KernelTerminal/README.md

 The console integrates with `System.Console` in C#, meaning that once it's open, you can use `Console.WriteLine` or any other Console methods/properties seamlessly.
-However, it's recommended to use `Monoconsole.Write` and `Monoconsole.WriteLine` primarily
+However, it's recommended to use `Terminal.Write` and `Terminal.WriteLine` primarily

 ### Installation
 Reference the compiled .dll file in your project: